benfred/py-spy/README.md

 marked as active.
 First off, we have to get this thread activity information before pausing the program, because getting this from a paused program will cause it to always return that this is idle.
 This means there is a potential race condition, where we get the thread activity and then the thread is in a different state when we get the stack trace.
+In cases where the process exits before the program can be paused, the call to pause the program will time out, and py-spy will gracefully exit.
 Querying the OS for thread activity also isn't implemented yet for FreeBSD and i686/ARM processors on Linux.
 On Windows, calls that are blocked on IO also won't be marked as idle yet, for instance when reading input from stdin.
 Finally, on some Linux calls the ptrace attach that we are using may cause idle threads to wake up momentarily, causing false positives when reading from procfs.
 For these reasons, we also have a heuristic fallback that marks known certain known calls in python as being idle.

 You can disable this functionality by setting the ```--idle``` flag, which will include frames that py-spy considers idle.

 ### How does GIL detection work?

 We get GIL activity by looking at the threadid value pointed to by the ```_PyThreadState_Current``` symbol for Python 3.6 and earlier and by figuring out the equivalent from the ```_PyRuntime``` struct in Python 3.7 and later.
 These symbols might not be included in your python distribution, which will cause resolving which thread holds on to the GIL to fail.
 Current GIL usage is also shown in the
 ```top``` view as %GIL.

 Passing the ```--gil``` flag will only include traces for threads that are holding on to the